 Sai Kung Seafood street and Sai Kung seafood restaurant

 With its location by the sea, it shouldn’t be surprising that Sai Kung has some great seafood restaurants.
 In fact, there’s a whole seafood street.
 There are no less than dozens and it can be overwhelming to choose one.
 Most of them offer a set meal kind of deal, and it’s (usually) safe to go with those.
-But my mum frequent this particular one:
+But my mum frequents this particular one:

 Chuen Kee Seafood Restaurant